 - Gets into hard to reach places

-- Very specific cutting zone, can kick back
+- A very specific cutting zone can kick back

 - Cumbersome for large areas

-- Can thow materials back at the user
+- Can throw materials back at the user

 The more economical versions include the electric corded and battery operated, some running less than $50.
 Both are excellent choices for smaller yards, or for spaces that don’t require a lot of maintenance (or depending on your choice, extension cord reach).